More Than Just a Summer Job

 “My role as an AWE Watershed Fellow has been immersive and enlightening,” said Viviana.
 “The fellowship introduced me to many community leaders who I otherwise would not have met.
 It taught me to be much more environmentally aware and conscientious of all my actions.”

 Caring for Delaware’s Preserve Network

 Brooke Cherry and Tessa Hayman also participated in the 2019 internship program.
 As stewardship assistant interns, they supported land steward Natasha Whetzel in caring for 5,022 acres of preserves located across Kent and Sussex counties.
-Their main duty was to conduct annual monitoring of our six preserves in Delaware and assisting with preserve management projects.
+Their main duty was to conduct annual monitoring of our seven preserves in Delaware and assisting with preserve management projects.

 One of my favorite things was getting out in the field and seeing animals that I haven’t yet seen in the wild, like bald eagles and a yellow-billed cuckoo.

 “I learned how to test seedling survivorship at the Edward H. McCabe Preserve’s reforestation site, and I’m glad I did because survivorship studies are essential in the conservation field,” Tessa said.
 “One of my favorite things was getting out in the field and seeing animals that I haven’t yet seen in the wild, like bald eagles and a yellow-billed cuckoo.
 I also really enjoyed participating in habitat restoration projects firsthand.
 For instance, I was able to girdle some Atlantic white cedars in order to protect the carnivorous purple pitcher plant.”

 Like Tessa, Brooke also enjoyed seeing rare native plants and wildlife while working in the field.
 She also learned skills related to GIS (geographic information system) technology, which TNC uses to create data maps that can be used to track changes and evaluate success.